gudlot/ess/docs/developer/style-guide.rst

 (or costly operations) in your data processing, it is recommended to register the calls to those functions via Scipp's logging framework.

-Please see the
+More details can be found `here <https://scipp.github.io/reference/logging.html>`_, as well as in the
-`Scipp documentation on logging  <https://scipp.github.io/reference/logging.html>`_ for more details.
+`Scipp documentation on logging <https://scipp.github.io/reference/logging.html>`_.

 Testing
 ~~~~~~~